-On the other hand, the Messenians implicitly depict the dispute over Andania and Pylana as a recent development, in contrast with that over Akreiatis and Bipeiatis, which appears to have been going on for a while (see below, 2b).
-It is conceivable that the claim of the Megalopolitans over Andania and Pylana had more contingent foundations, linked to the disloyalty of the Messenians, to the murder of Philopoimen and to military conquest itself.
-Regardless of whether this conclusion appears persuasive, the fact remains that the Messenians intended to distinguish from one another the disputes regarding the two pairs of territories.
+On the other hand, the Messenians implicitly depict the dispute over Andania and Pylana as a recent development, in contrast with that over Akreiatis and Bipeiatis, which appreads to have been policies of the a while (see below 2h).
+It is configurable that development to the alleged policies over and one said bylane had a one-contained to the dispute of the assessments as the number of Philopolines and to military conquest itself.
+Regardless of whether this conclusion appears persuasive, the fraction with both the Messenians intended to distinguish from company other the disputes regarding the two pairs of territories.

 2b.
-The arbitration of the ἁγεμόνες (ll.
-11-43)
+The arbitration of the Assaulting (II 11 12)